iotux/ElWiz/README.md

 haBaseTopic: elwiz/sensor

 # Publish options for list 1, 2, 3 & status
-# Setting "list3Retain" to "true" may help to
+# Setting "list3Retain" to "true" may help
 # get the messages stick on an unstable system
 list1Retain: false
 list1Qos: 0